frankshearar/Home/[Spec]-NuGet-Package-Signing-Revocation-Check.md

 <br/>

 #### Default Value -
-If `signatureValidationMode` is not set then NuGet Client should read that as `accept` mode.
+If `signatureRevocationCheck` is not set then NuGet Client should read that as `online` mode.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>